 The Kaibab National Forest is pleased to offer historic Spring Valley Cabin to you through the Arizona Cabin Rental Program.
 Enjoy spectacular views, cross-country ski trails, and time "away from it all" at the furnished abode.
 The cabin has a capacity of eight people for overnight stays, and is available year-round.
 With the bunkhouse up to six more people can stay overnight, for a total capacity of 14 people.
 The bunkhouse is not reservable on its own.

-Pets are not permitted in the cabin or bunkhouse.
+Pets are not permitted in the cabin or bunkhouse, except service animals.
 Smoking is prohibited inside the cabin or bunkhouse.

 Nearby cities include Flagstaff, which is approximately 20 miles east, and Williams, which is approximately 20 miles west from the rental cabin.